ariannasang/Refinery29_wellness_analysis/README.md

 ![top_topics](www/Rplot02.png)

-Only four topics were ever the most discussed topic in any of the articles: Quality Time with Partner, School/Community Projects, Routine & Structure, and Family Life.
-Routine & Structure is the top topic in 35/38 articles, while the other 3 only occured as a top topic in any article once.
+Only four topics occurred as the most discussed topic in any of the articles: Quality Time with Partner, School/Community Projects, Routine & Structure, and Family Life.
+Routine & Structure is the top topic in 35/38 articles, while the other 3 only occurred as a top topic once.

 ![top_topics2](www/routine_structure_top_topic.png)